51st National Assembly of Bulgaria: Speaker elections

 On 29 November, one month after the 51st National Assembly was elected, the parliament undertook an eighth attempt to elect a speaker.
 Only three candidates were nominated in this attempt after GERB-SDS withdrew the candidacy of Raya Nazaryan: Petar Petrov from Revival, Natalia Kiselova from ITN, and Silvi Kirilov from ITN.
 During the first round vote, Kirilov once again received the support of MPs from PP, APS, ITN and MECh, meanwhile, Kiselova was supported by MPs from GERB and BSP; thus enabling the two candidates to enter a run-off.
 Prior to the runoff, MPs from DB lamented that they would not vote for either Kirilov or Kiselova, citing the failure of the previous attempt to elect Kirilov the previous day, as well as the fact that BSP had not signed PP-DBs declaration of a cordon sanitaire against DPS-NN.
 Ultimately, in the runoff both candidates fell short of a majority: with Kiselova receiving 87 votes in favour, while Kirilov received 99.

 On 4 December, the parliament undertook a 9th attempt to elect a speaker.
 One new candidate was nominated, that being Atanas Atanasov from PP-DB.
 Ultimately, however, Atanasov did not enter the second round, and received only 56 votes, with a similar outcome to previous attempts in the subsequent runoff between Kiselova and Kirilov.
 The tenth attempt yielded a similar outcome, albeit Kiselova came close to the majority after DPS-NN voted in her favour, receiving 118 votes.

 Finally, on 6 December, after BSP - United Left signed the PP-DB declaration promising a cordon sanitaire against DPS-NN, Natalia Kiselova was elected as speaker with 140 votes (from GERB, PP-DB, BSP-OL and APS).

+On 29 October 2025, as part of an agreement within the governing coalition, Nataliya Kiselova resigned as speaker of the National Assembly.
+Raya Nazaryan, nominated by GERB-SDS, was subsequently elected with the votes of 129 MPs coming from the GERB-SDS, DPS-NN, BSP-UL and ITN parliamentary groups.

 Deputy Speaker Elections

 7 deputy speakers were selected promptly after the election of Kiselova as speaker of the National Assembly from the parliamentary groups of GERB-SDS, PP-DB, BSP-OL, DPS, ITN and MECh.
 The election was boycotted by representatives of DPS-NN, who did not present their own candidate nor were present for the vote.

-On 21 March, 2025, Chairwoman of the National Assembly, Nataliya Kiselova, dissolved the Parliamentary Group of MECh, meaning the groups representative as deputy speaker, Radostin Vasilev, vacated his position.
+On 21 March 2025, Chairwoman of the National Assembly, Nataliya Kiselova, dissolved the Parliamentary Group of MECh, meaning the groups representative as deputy speaker, Radostin Vasilev, vacated his position.
 However, following the re-formation of the MECh Parliamentary Group 26 March, the National Assembly voted to restore Radostin Vasilev as Vice-Speaker.
 Additionally, Juliana Mateeva was elected as deputy speaker of the National Assembly, nominated by the Velichie parliamentary group, which had been formed following a partial annulment of the election results by the Constitutional Court.